 A few of the listed achievements are my contributions to open source software, books that I authored, presentations on major international conferences, and influential publications.

-Later, this tool got introduced in the Angular CLI.
-I implemented a few more crucial modules related to templates and styles analysis.
+Later, the Angular team introduced codelyzer to the Angular CLI.
+In the same time I implemented a few more crucial modules related to templates and styles analysis.

 Late September 2016, codelyzer hit 1,000,000 monthly downloads!